eliminmax/eambfc/README.md

 ### Standards compliance

-Other than some tests, all C code, shell scripts, and Makefiles target the POSIX.1-2008 standard and/or the ISO/IEC 9899:1999 standard (i.e. C99).
+All C code and Makefiles, and most shell scripts, target the POSIX.1-2008 standard and/or the ISO/IEC 9899:1999 standard (i.e. C99).

+Some Makefile targets are not portable - they use `gcc`-specific flags and features, and are hard-coded to call `gcc` rather than the user-specified C compiler.

+The `release.sh` script has a large number of extra dependencies which it documents, used for extra testing and linting, and for building source tarballs.

-Source code must also comply with version 3.2 of the REUSE specification for licensing information.
+All files in the main branch comply with version 3.2 of the REUSE specification for licensing information.

 ### Test suite